-4.7 Other Game Rules.
-The specific rules and prize structures for each On-line Lottery Game may vary, and shall be made available to players prior to making any wagers on that game.
-The rules shall indicate when, in relation to the commencement of the first drawing in a game, no further wagers on that game may be made.
-Each On-line Lottery Game may offer more than one method of winning a prize, and each method may be represented by a separate wager, but each wager may not exceed the amounts set forth in Section 4.1.4.
 4.8 Prizes; Jackpots.
 Every On-line Lottery Game must have at least one "jackpot" level prize paid, when won, from a lottery prize pool into which a percentage of each player's wagers, as set forth in the rules for that game, is placed and in which the Tribe shall have no interest.
-The prize pool may be seeded from time to time by promotional payments or interestfree loans from the Tribe.
+The prize pool may be seeded from time to time by promotional payments or interest-free loans from the Tribe.
 Jackpot prizes not won in a particular game shall be rolled forward into a future game in accordance with rules for disposing of such prizes.
 Rollover funds may replace the need for seeding a pool if the amount of such rollover funds exceeds the minimum prize available under the rules of that game.
 The player pool fund may not be used for any purpose other than payment of the jackpot prize.